-My current work at the University of Chicago (in collaboration with Boston University) involves a comprehensive analysis of the evolutionary mechanisms underlying adaptive phenotypic variation across a rapidly diversifying lineage of butterflies, with the central goal of understanding the ecological and evolutionary processes that shape temporal and spatial patterns of biodiversity.
+My research involves a comprehensive analysis of the evolutionary mechanisms underlying adaptive phenotypic variation across a rapidly diversifying lineage of butterflies, with the central goal of understanding the ecological and evolutionary processes that shape temporal and spatial patterns of biodiversity.

 Postdoctoral appointment: Postdoctoral Research Scholar at the University of Chicago with the Kronforst Lab (co-supervised by Sean Mullen, Boston University)